-Among the Baltic States, Latvia is the only country in which community philanthropy has taken root, and which can reflect on 15 years of achievement in this realm.
+Among the Baltic States, Latvia is the only country in which community philanthropy has taken root, and which can reflect on almost 20 years of achievement in this realm.

 Around 2000, the Baltic– American Partnership Fund set one of its goals as strengthening the culture of philanthropy in Latvia, in order to encourage the formation of new and stable financial sources to fund the activities of civic society.